misto/website/gitpod/docs/self-hosted/latest/disaster-recovery.md

 Thinking about disaster recovery with Gitpod is essential for business continuity and compliance reasons given how critical Gitpod is within your business’ practices (it is not only used to write code for new features but also e.g. to fix a security vulnerability).

 When evaluating different disaster recovery strategies, it is important to keep in mind the business impact of different strategies.
-This impact is often defined by three key metrics that can influence each other:
+This impact is often defined by these interconnected metrics:

 - **Recovery Time Objective (RTO):** this is the amount of time it takes to recover from a catastrophic failure.
 Applying this to Gitpod, this would be the time between a major outage that renders Gitpod unusable and the point at which Gitpod is restored and developers can develop again using it.
 - **Recovery Point Objective (RPO):** This is the maximum amount of data loss (measured by time) during an outage that is acceptable to the organisation.
 In Gitpod’s case, given that it deals with the work of developers, an acceptable time frame here is usually quite short because you do not want to lose any developer’s ongoing work.